 Yes.
 Alabama provides an alternative to car insurance, but it’s not cheap.
 To legally drive without car insurance in Alabama, you’re required to deposit at least $50,000 with the state, or file a Motor Vehicle Liability Bond for $50,000.

 Nearly all states require registered drivers to carry specified minimum liability insurance.
 And if you’re financing or leasing your car, you could be required to buy additional collision and comprehensive coverage as part of your finance agreement.

 What additional coverage can I get?

-Many drivers purchase additional coverage beyond the state minimums to protect themselves and their vehicles.
-Insurance companies in the state of Alabama also offer:
+Since liability insurance doesn’t cover potential damages to your car or personal injuries, many drivers purchase additional coverage beyond the state minimums to protect themselves and their vehicles.
+Many insurance companies in the state of Alabama also offer: